 \subsection{Datasets}

-{\parskip=2pt \textbf{nuScenes}}: To set up two open-world motion forecasting scenarios, we use the large-scale nuScenes dataset~\cite{caesar2020nuscenes}, captured in Singapore and Boston.
-For all approaches, we resize the six multi-view RGB images captured at $2$~Hz to a shape of $256 \times 704$ as model inputs, and consider only the classes that may contain moving objects.
+{\parskip=2pt \textbf{nuScenes}}: To set up two class-incremental motion forecasting scenarios, we use the large-scale nuScenes dataset~\cite{caesar2020nuscenes}, captured in Singapore and Boston.
+For all approaches, we resize the six multi-view RGB images captured at $2$~Hz to $256 \times 704$ pixels as model inputs and consider only classes that may contain moving objects.

 We create two distinct training data splits, each presenting its own specific challenges: a per-class incremental and a group-incremental split.
 In the per-class incremental setting, each step contains annotations for only a single class, resulting in six incremental steps that are particularly prone to forgetting.
 To train the underlying end-to-end model reasonably well, we randomly sample $300$ sequences per class from all $700$ training scenes that contain annotations for the class, and remove the annotations for all other classes.
-If fewer than $300$ sequences are available for a class, we only use these.
+If fewer than $300$ sequences are available for a class, we use only those.
 Moreover, we determine the class ordering for the incremental steps based on the label counts, resulting in the order \textit{car} - \textit{pedestrian} - \textit{truck} - \textit{trailer} - \textit{motorcycle} - \textit{bicycle} - \textit{bus}.
-For the group-incremental training procedure, we divide the data disjointly into $234$, $233$, and $233$ sequences, which presents a challenging setting due to the limited amount of data.
+For the group-incremental training procedure, we divide the data into disjoint sets of $234$, $233$, and $233$ sequences, which presents a challenging setting given the limited data.
 Following COOLer~\cite{cit:ci_tracking-cooler}, we group similar classes into steps: We combine car, truck, bus, and trailer into the base step \textit{vehicle}, the class pedestrian into \textit{pedestrian} in the second step, and bicycle and motorcycle into \textit{two-wheeler} in the final step.